 (source, click image to enlarge)

-And even those illegal immigrants who manage to survive their journey – a large majority fortunately – face certain risks in the places where they live: racist attacks, police brutality etc. Not always fatal, but always bad enough.
+Even those illegal immigrants who manage to survive their journey – a large majority fortunately – face risks in the places where they live: internment (see the “camps” in the map above), racist attacks, police brutality etc. Not always fatal, but always bad enough.

 See also this depressing anecdote.